jmcmenamy/GoVector/README.md

 }
 ```

 The testing code in `config.go` would crash and restart a raft node by doing `atomic.StoreInt32(&rf.dead, 1)` and making a new `Raft` struct with the same config, which means the new goroutine would be writing to the same file.
+The old goroutine could be running at the same time for a short while until the next time it checks if it has been killed.

 Two goroutines writing to the same file would produce invalid vector clocks, so a band-aid fix was to do: